Rohtak: Rainfall

 Annual rainfall of the district is about 58 cm.
 The rainfall is unevenly distributed and decreases from south east to south west.
-The rainy season is from July to September.
-About 80% of the total rainfall is received during this period.
+About 80% of the total rainfall is received during the rainy season, which lasts from July to September.
 Some rainfall is received from western disturbances during the winter season.
 Due to the low rainfall and its short duration, agricultural activities are mostly dependent upon canal irrigation and tubewells.

 Hydrology

 The development of the area largely depends over the quality as well as quantity of ground water.
 As far as Rohtak District is concerned ground water occurs in semi-confined to unconfined aquifers.
 The unconfined aquifers are tapped by dugwells.
 While the semi-confined aquifers are tapped by shallow tubewells which are 22,000 in number.

 Demographics

 Rohtak is the sixth most populous city in the state of Haryana with a population of 373,133 as per the provisional 2011 census figures.
 The population in 2001 was 294,577, and the population growth rate during 2001-2011 was 26.7%.
-Spread over an area of 72.18 sqkm, Rohtak is inhabited by 75,528 families, and the population density of the city is 5,186 persons per square kilometer, which is higher than the state average density of 573 persons per square kilometer.
+Spread over an area of 72.18 sqkm, Rohtak is inhabited by 75,528 families, and the population density of the city is 5,186 persons per square kilometre, which is higher than the state average density of 573 persons per square kilometre.

 The city had a sex ratio of 946 females per 1,000 males and 10.9% of the population were under six years old.
 Effective literacy was 84.08%; male literacy was 88.94% and female literacy was 78.68%.